 You should only use a leaf blower that has an air filter to dry your car.

-If you use one that doesn’t, then you risk blowing dust and dirt onto your paintwork.
-This can actually cause scratches, and at best, makes your freshly washed car look filthy again.
+If you use one that doesn’t, then you risk blowing dust and debris onto your paintwork.
+This can actually cause scratches, and at best, makes your freshly washed car look dirty again.

-Also, you should only use a gas-powered leaf blower outside.
+Also, if you are using a gas-powered leaf blower, make sure you only use it outside.
 This is because they produce harmful emissions and there is not enough ventilation to use it safely in a garage.

 If you want to use a leaf blower indoors, then use an electric powered model instead.